Skip to main content

 Aluminum printed circuit boards offer good heat dissipation and heat transferring ability.
 Since they are light in weight, aluminum core PCBs find their purpose in LED lighting, audio frequency apparatus, and communication electronic equipment.

 Here, the thickness of the core ranges between 40 mils and 120 mils, with 40 mils and 60 mils being the most commonly used.
-Characteristics of the MCPCB with aluminum substrate are as given below:
+Characteristics of the MCPCB with an aluminum substrate are as follows:

 • Aluminum thickness: 2mm to 8mm